superbadca/Tech-Learning/README.md

 # Tech-Learning
 This files are just content for the wiki.
 The wiki provides an overview of the technologies used in my automated web testing projects.
+Just click the wiki tab.